document.write('

 SOAN-331 Self & Society (4 Credits)

-An introduction to the sociological study of the self, including inquiry into the relevance of philosophers and social psychologists to a distinctly sociological approach to the self, with particular attention to the symbolic interactionist tradition and the sociology of emotions.
+An introduction to the study of the self, including inquiry into the relevance of philosophers and social psychologists to a distinctly sociological and anthropological approach to the self, with particular attention to the symbolic interactionist tradition and the study of emotions.
 Prerequisite: SOAN 101 or 102 or permission of instructor.
+Offered in alternating years.

 SOAN-333 Refugees,Rights,Responsibilities (4 Credits)

 (PS,G) This seminar will explore the refugee experience from forced migration and displacement globally, to local resettlement.
-Students will examine: causes and consequences of displacement; international, state, and local responses to refugee situations; and refugee resettlement, with a special emphasis on the U.S. response to refugees and refugees\' rights and global responsibilities.
+Students will examine: causes and consequences of displacement; international, state, and local responses to refugee situations; and refugee resettlement.
 Prerequisite: SOAN 101 or 102 or permission of instructor.
+Offered in alternating years.

 SOAN-334 Immigrants: Beyond Borders (4 Credits)